-Mathematics courses numbered 1213 or higher Any computer science course Physics courses numbered 2514 or higher For students interested in Actuarial Science, they may complete a mathematics major with a minor in finance with suggested courses or a Finance Major with a minor in mathematics with suggested courses.
+Mathematics courses numbered 1213 or higher Any computer science course Physics courses numbered 2514 or higher Students interested in Actuarial Science may complete a mathematics major with a minor in finance with suggested courses or a Finance Major with a minor in mathematics with suggested courses.
 Talk to your academic advisor for a list of suggested courses.